-Thanks to the presence of some of Africa’s biggest and best national parks, Tanzania is a safari tour de force.
+Thanks to the presence of some of Africa’s biggest and best national parks, a Tanzania safari is a tour de force.
 It’s also a dauntingly large place, though, so a trip here requires much advance decision-making.
 Here's everything you need to plan a trip.

 Which region should I choose?